Module leader: Radu Cimpeanu

 Each student undertakes an individual research project with an external partner or an academic at the University of Warwick, chosen from a list of research project proposals submitted by partners and staff approved by the MathSys CDT.
-Each project from external partners will have a Warwick-based co-supervisor to ensure proper support and guidance during the project.
+Each project from external partners will have a Warwick-based co-supervisor to ensure appropriate support and guidance during the project.
 For further information about MSc projects see the projects page.

-- The project ends with the submission of a written report, followed by an oral presentation in the last week of September.
+The project ends with the submission of a written report, followed by an oral presentation in the last week of September.

 Regarding the formatting and structure, the report should be written as a journal article.
 Where appropriate the style file of a journal in the field of the research can be used (which journal format is most appropriate should be agreed between student and supervisor), but only in the final print style (do not use double spaced draft or submission styles).
 If the journal you selected has a page limit, it can be ignored but the report should not exceed 8000 words (common sense should be used if there are a lot of equations).
 Content-wise the report should be understandable by your fellow students, so the introduction and literature review could be more detailed than in a research paper.
 There is also a key requirement to contextualise and link the work to the real-world application it is either inspired from or intended for.